-This past year was a challenge because of the COVID-19 pandemic.
+The past two years have been a challenge because of the COVID-19 pandemic.
 It has impacted families, businesses, schools and virtually much of what we do as a community.
 In spite of the pandemic, our community also showed resiliency and strength in coping!

-I have just completed my ninth year of service and have appreciated being a member of this dynamic and successful team and community.
+I have just completed my tenth year of service and have appreciated being a member of this dynamic and successful team and community.
 The Mayor and City Council have provided positive, informed, responsive and friendly leadership.
+Our two newest City Councilors were elected in late 2020 and are quickly learning their positions and participating effectively in Cornelius.
 The public has responded in a positive way and supported new directions that involve more residents and provides new opportunities to celebrate our community.
 City staff members have provided strong individual leadership, continued quality services for the residents of Cornelius and provided efficient and effective use of revenues.
 A proactive, attentive and more positive era continues in the city!
-The community elected two new City Councilors in late 2020.

 The Mayor and Council have desired to involve citizens more through community events and engaging people directly in a two-way dialogue.
 Due to the pandemic, many community events had been curtailed due to the risk of spreading COVID-19.
-We expect to bring back community events for all residents during the Summer and Fall of 2021.
-New and continuing traditions that are likely to return will include the Annual Take Care of Cornelius Day community-wide clean-up, Holiday Tree Lighting, Spanish-speaking Town Hall meetings focused on policing, immigration and general issues, hanging flower baskets on Adair and Baseline Streets, Flicks in the Park, Concerts in the Park, National Night Out Against Crime, Chalk Art Event, Annual Thanksgiving Holiday Dinner in partnership with Centro Cultural and the Washington County Sheriff's Office, partnering with two veterans groups to co-host the Annual Veterans Day Celebration in Veterans Memorial Park, and communicating through multiple electronic medium including Facebook and more information being available on the City's website.
+We expect to bring back community events for all residents during the Summer and Fall of 2022.
+New and continuing traditions that are likely to return will include the Annual Take Care of Cornelius Day community-wide clean-up, Holiday Tree Lighting, Spanish-speaking Town Hall meetings focused on policing, immigration and general issues, hanging flower baskets on Adair and Baseline Streets, Flicks in the Park in August, Concerts in the Park, National Night Out Against Crime, Chalk Art Event, Annual Thanksgiving Holiday Dinner in partnership with Centro Cultural and the Washington County Sheriff's Office, partnering with two veterans groups to co-host the Annual Veterans Day Celebration in Veterans Memorial Park, and communicating through multiple electronic medium including Facebook and more information being available on the City's website.
 We have continued with the English and Spanish versions of The Gazette in the monthly utility bills.
-Our community is 52% Latino and we strive to communicate and inform Spanish speakers through multiple means of communication and more personal contact.
+According to the Census 2020 results, our community is 53% Latino and we strive to communicate and inform Spanish speakers through multiple means of communication and more personal contact.

 The City continues to work with the business community to further support their efforts in promoting a stronger economic base and encouraging new business.
 We have supported efforts to improve and facilitate more positive development and construction processes as opposed to being viewed only as regulators.
 The City continues with active participation in the Forest Grove/Cornelius Chamber of Commerce, including the Mayor being an ex-officio member of the board.
 We have continued our participation in the regional Greater Portland, Inc. economic development organization and both the Mayor and City Manager regularly attend meetings and provide information and input.
-Our City continues to participate in northwest Oregon's Col-Pac economic development organization.
+Our City continues to actively participate in northwest Oregon's Col-Pac economic development organization and Westside Economic Alliance (WEA).